nus-cs2103-AY2223S1/tp/docs/team/connlim.md

 # Project: Contactmation

-Contactmation is a powerful **desktop based project and task management solution** that **helps you efficiently and effectively manage many projects at once** through the a CLI.
+Contactmation is a powerful **desktop-based project and task management solution** that **helps you efficiently and effectively manage many projects at once** through the CLI.

 ## Summary of Contributions